Abdul Haq Wasiq: Held aboard the USS Bataan

 Former Taliban Ambassador to Pakistan Abdul Salam Zaeef described being flown to the United States Navy's amphibious warfare vessel, the USS Bataan, for special interrogation.
 Zaeef wrote that the cells were located six decks down and were only 1 meter by 2 meters.
 He wrote that the captives weren't allowed to speak with one another, but that he "eventually saw that Mullahs Fazal, Noori, Burhan, Wasseeq Sahib and Rohani were all among the other prisoners."
 Historian Andy Worthington, author of The Guantanamo Files, identified Wasiq as one of the men Zaeef recognized.
 He identified Mullah Rohani as Gholam Ruhani, Mullah Noori as Norullah Noori and Mullah Fazal as Mohammed Fazil.

 Combatant Status Review

-Wasiq was among the 60% of prisoners who participated in the tribunal hearings.
+Wasiq was among the 60% of prisoners who participated in the Combatant Status Review Tribunal hearings.
 A Summary of Evidence memo was prepared for the tribunal of each detainee.

 Wasiq's memo accused him of the following: